yoterel/adaptive_isotropic_remeshing/README.md

 Based mostly on a previous implementation from [here](https://github.com/sgsellan/botsch-kobbelt-remesher-libigl), which implements [A Remeshing Approach to Multiresolution Modeling](https://dl.acm.org/doi/10.1145/1057432.1057457).

-The Adaptive Remeshing scheme introduces a sizing field which is a scalar dependant on the local curvature of the mesh, and dictates how the target edge length changes (smaller for higher curvature areas).
+The paper introduces a sizing field which is a scalar dependant on the local curvature of the mesh, and dictates how the target edge length changes (smaller for higher curvature areas).

-This implementation degenerates into the old one with the flag -na, forcing a constant sizing field upon all the mesh.
+This implementation degenerates into the original one with the flag -na, forcing a constant sizing field upon all the mesh.

 ## Installation